Reputation Checker

 What Our Reputation Checker Actually Shows You

 Since Valve doesn't expose Trust Factor directly, we pull every publicly available signal from the Steam Web API and present them together so you can judge an account yourself.
-Here's what each data point tells you:

 Account Age & Level